 These websites make money by having real estate agents pay to get buyer “leads” sent to them from people who request a showing or more information from these sites.
 When buyers start submitting their information on these sites, it doesn’t always go to the listing office.
 This is a common misconception with these websites and is this way for ALL listings, not just with our service.

-With that said, your contact information will not typically be able to be shown on these websites directly and there is also no way to have the real estate agents who pay to be features on the listings not appear.
+With that said, your contact information will not typically be able to be shown on these websites directly and there is also no way to have the real estate agents who pay to be featured on the listings not appear.
 Like we said, that is how these companies make money.

-Also, most of your inquires and showing requests will come from buyers agents from the MLS.
+Also, most of your inquiries and showing requests will come from buyers agents from the MLS.
 This is because 90% of buyers are working with agents to find and purchase a home.
 That is why our MLS listings are so powerful.

-About the Author: Kris Lippi is the owner of ISoldMyHouse.com and the broker of Get LISTED Realty.
+About the Author: Kris Lippi is the owner of ISoldMyHouse.com, the broker of Get LISTED Realty and an official member of the Forbes Real Estate Council.
 He actively writes about real estate related topics such as buying and selling homes, how-to guides for around the house and home product recommendations.
-He has been featured in Inman, Readers Digest, American Express, Fit Small Business, Policy Genius, Lending Tree, GoDaddy, Manta as well as other major websites.
+He has been featured in Inman, Readers Digest, Fox News, American Express, Fit Small Business, Policy Genius, Lending Tree, GoDaddy, Manta as well as other major websites.
 Read more about us here.